janfelix/Deep6/README.md

 See [LICENSE](https://github.com/janfelix/Deep6/blob/main/LICENSE) for licensing

 ### Setup Environment and Install Packages
-These instructions are focused on Linux based servers, especially the Tensorflow-gpu package can be difficult to implement for other systems.
+These instructions are focused on Linux based servers and using Python 3.6, especially the tensorflow-gpu package can be difficult to implement for other systems.
 The sequence prediction is fully functional, custom model training when using different versions of tensorflow-gpu might be impaired.

 #### Using virtual environment
 ```